sydasif/python-book/docs/source/02_basic/01_variable.md

 ## Type Casting in Python

-Type casting is a method used to change the variable  value into a different data type to match the operation required to be performed by the programer.
+Type casting is a method used to change the variable value into a different data type to match the operation required to be performed by the programmer.
 In python, this feature can be accomplished by using built-in functions like `int()`, `str()`, `float()`, etc.

-In this example, we shall take an integer literal assigned to a variable.
-Then we shall typecast this integer to float using `float()` function.
+In this example, you will take an integer literal assigned to a variable.
+Then typecast this integer to float using the `float()` function.

 ```py
 # integer